Sacramento State Hornets: Football

 In all sports, the university has a rivalry with the University of California, Davis due to close proximity.
 The rivalry football game is called the Causeway Classic and is played for the Causeway Carriage, referring to the schools' connection by the long Yolo Causeway bridge over the Yolo Bypass floodway.
 More recently, the rivalry was officially expanded to include all sports the teams compete in.
-UC Davis leads the series 40 to 18 with no ties.
-This game has drawn crowds up to 18,000 in the Hornet Stadium, and is widely popular in the local area.
+UC Davis leads the series 46 to 23 with no ties.
+This game has consistently drawn large crowds, with the largest on record being the 2022 Causeway Classic game, with 23,073, a Sacramento State Hornets Football record.
 Sacramento State's second main rival is CSU's sister school Cal Poly (SLO).
 The game is called the “Green and Gold” game for the similarities in color of the two school.
 Other notable rivalries includes Portland State, Eastern Washington, Weber State, and conference powers Montana State University and the University of Montana.